-Eyeglasses are used to make each eye improve the quality of vision, to get both eyes to work together as a team.
+Eyeglasses are used to improve the quality of vision and get both eyes to work together as a team.

 Patients with convergence insufficiency may benefit more than those who suffer from other types of divergent strabismus.

-The majority of patients with intermittent divergent strabismus, which is the most common form, can be instructed to recognize the condition and occasionally control the management of certain techniques that are shown during visual therapy.
+The majority of patients with intermittent divergent strabismus, the most common form, can be instructed to recognize the condition and occasionally control the management of specific techniques shown during visual therapy.

 Special glasses with prisms can be used to reduce double vision in patients with constant divergent strabismus.

-In cases of moderate to severe children, the eye patch may be recommended.
+In moderate to severe children, an eye patch may be recommended.

-In general, these eye patches are used for strabismic children who also suffer from amblyopia (decreased vision in one eye).
+These eye patches are generally used for strabismic children who suffer from amblyopia (decreased vision in one eye).

-In the event that these methods fail, an eye muscle surgery can be performed.
-In general terms, it is not advisable to perform eye muscle surgery, it is only recommended in the following cases:
+If these methods fail, an eye muscle surgery can be performed.
+In general terms, it is not advisable to perform eye muscle surgery; it is only recommended in the following cases:

 - Present divergent strabismus with a frequency greater than 50 percent each day.